united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step3/info.md

 ### Configure your CoreWaapService instance

-(note: if you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide)

 Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the Juiceshop web app:

 ```yaml